 A pressure pad can be used as a switch in your circuit.
-It works by making a connection between two conductive layers (tin foil) when pressed down and breaking the circuit when something stops pushing it down and the sponge separates the two layers of tin foil.
+It works by making a connection between two conductive layers (tin foil) when pressed down and breaking the circuit when something stops pushing it down.
+The sponge or polyfoam separates the two layers of tin foil.